p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 Since the network has to go through several bbox proposals, all these detectors run at <10 fps.

 2. each bbox can be represented with 4 coordinates (center_x, center_y, obj_w, obj_h) , center of the object,
-width & height of the object. you could directly regress to learn these four values, & classify to learn obj/noobj, class scores.
-Yolo uses this approach. since you have to run the image through the network just once, these type of detectors are fast.
+width & height of the object. you could regress to learn these four values, & classify to learn obj/noobj scores, class scores.
+Yolo uses this approach.
+Since you have to run the image through the network just once, these type of detectors are fast.
 Yolo runs at > 30 fps.

 <!-- ![variable-sizes]({{site.baseurl}}/images/large_vs_small.jpg){:class="img-responsive"} -->